metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Mac Jones, on top of back issues, took a hard hit to his leg.
 Pretty clear the man's going to be suffering through much of the season going at his current pace.

+Seems to me that the Patriot defense is playing quite a bit of dime personnel against Lamar and the offense, trading size for speed.

 ***

 ## Packers @ Buccaneers